Australian Boardriders Battle

 Australian Boardriders Battle is an annual event held by Surfing Australia.
-Since 2017 the national competition finals have been hosted at Newcastle, New South Wales in February each year.
+Since 2017 the national competition finals have been hosted at Newcastle, New South Wales, generally in February each year.
 Fox Sports also airs the Australian Boardriders Battle live.
 The national finals of the first three series were held at Cronulla Beach in Sydney on the Australia Day weekend in late January.